dcraig327/backup/README.md

 * informative to users
   * explains hard links and how they will result in incorrect directory sizes
   * explains the popular 3-2-1 backup strategy
+  * explains when a ups should be used
 * if unable to create a proper 3-2-1 backup, suggest inexpensive solutions based on community recommendations
   * physical hard drives for mirroring
   * remote hardware to rent for cloud storage